Banks Township, Carbon County, Pennsylvania: Neighboring municipalities

 Banks Township surrounds the borough of Beaver Meadows.

 Transportation

 As of 2020, there were 15.25 mi of public roads in Banks Township, of which 10.80 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 4.45 mi were maintained by the township.

-Route 93 passes through the township and Beaver Meadows, leading northwest 3 mi to Hazleton and southeast 12 mi to Jim Thorpe, the Carbon County seat.
+Route 93 passes through the township and Beaver Meadows, leading northwest 3 mi to Hazleton and southeast 12 mi to Jim Thorpe, the county seat of Carbon County.
 Route 309 runs through the extreme west of the township via Audenried on its way between Hazleton to the north and Tamaqua to the south.